 If you’re asking yourself these questions and are unsure how to plan a short or long stay in Japan, you’ve come to the right place.
 On this page, you’ll discover the various possibilities and requirements for spending time in Japan, along with solutions on how we can assist you in planning your stay.

-How much time can I actually spend in Japan?
+How long can I actually stay in Japan?

 Language Study Program, Student Visa Program, Language Trips – what exactly do these mean and whats the Difference?